Farbodch/LookingForward/README.md

           skateboard) from gyro stored; derivative of vectors * distance = seconds to impact (SOI) to nearest object

           in current trajectory.
-SOI = 2.2s is set as the danger threshhold (based on research & experimention).
+SOI = 2.2s is set as the danger threshhold (based on research & experimention - refer to report).

 Outputs: